 COLLEGIATE FFA: Collegiate FFA has been around since 1931 and has continued to be an influential part of agriculture education.
 UA Cossatot became a charter member of the Arkansas FFA Association in 2011.
 Collegiate FFA members continue to make a difference on their campuses and in communities through leadership and service.
 UA Cossatot hosts many activities that provide opportunities to promote agriculture and goodwill in our community and beyond.
-Collegiate FFA empowers value-driven pre-professionals to lead and serve in schools, businesses and communities.
+Collegiate FFA empowers valuedriven pre-professionals to lead and serve in schools, businesses and communities.
 FFA makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agriculture education.
 Collegiate FFA enhances the collegiate experience through service and engagement to create premier leaders, enable personal growth, and ensure career success.

-STUDENT OCCUPATIONAL THERAPY ASSOCIATION (SOTA): SOTA is an organization open to all OTA Program students.
+STUDENT OCCUPATIONAL THERAPY ASSOCIATION

+(SOTA): SOTA is an organization open to all OTA Program students.
 Its purpose is to promote community service among its students, as well as enhance communication, interaction, and positive relationships between the OTA students at UA Cossatot and the community while ensuring students display a commitment to their educational duties.

-CLUB SOCCER: The UA Cossatot Club Soccer team is

-comprised of current students who were selected to participate as players of the Arkansas League representing UA Cossatot.
+CLUB SOCCER: The UA Cossatot Club Soccer team is comprised of current students who were selected to participate as players of the Arkansas League representing UA Cossatot.
 The team competes in games and tournaments throughout the soccer season.
 UA Cossatot is committed to creating motivated players, instilling self-confidence and self-worth in each player.

 CLUB FISHING: The UA Cossatot Bass Fishing Club was organized to offer students the possibility of fishing on the prestigious FLW Bass Fishing Tour.
 The UA Cossatot club competes in the Southern Conference of the FLW, giving members a chance to fish in the FLW National Championships as well as in local and regional competitive college fishing tournaments.
-All students are welcome to join the UA Cossatot Bass Fishing Club
+All students are welcome to join the UA Cossatot Bass Fishing Club to prospective students, sharing personal UA Cossatot experiences and successes.
+UA Cossatot Student Ambassadors are hard-working, honest, curious, adventurous, and have strong communication skills as well as high academic standards.
+In return for their service, these students receive tuition waivers and experience that aid in personal development - and fun!

 STUDENT AMBASSADORS: UA Cossatot Student Ambassadors are current students who are chosen to be the face of UA Cossatot on campus and in the community.
-Through a joint effort with Student Services, they reach out to prospective students, sharing personal UA Cossatot experiences and successes.
-UA Cossatot Student Ambassadors are hardworking, honest, curious, adventurous, and have strong communication skills as well as high academic standards.
-In return for their service, these students receive tuition waivers and experience that aid in personal development - and fun!
+Through a joint effort with Student Services, they reach out organizations in order to promote academic success and social unity.